sindhu6547/amazon-website-clone/README.md

 # amazon-website-clone
-Static Amazon.com website clone built with HTML and CSS, replicating layout, product sections, and header for practice and learning.
+Amazon Clone built using only HTML and CSS.
+This project recreates the layout of Amazon’s homepage, including the navbar, search bar, hero section, product boxes, and footer.
+It focuses on practicing UI design, layout structure, responsive styling, and front-end development fundamentals.